trainer400/schedsim/docs/README.md

 ### Download CSV button

-This button allows you to download the output of the execution in CSV format.
-You can only download the file if you have executed the code beforehand.
+This button allows you to download the execution output in CSV format.
+You can only download the file if you have executed the scheduler beforehand.

 TODO: add graph